UFC Fight Night: Emmett vs. Stephens: Predictions & Analysis

 A few statistical edges stand out.
 Perry throws significantly more leather — a 1.3 sig. strike per minute gap.
 Perry is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Perry has tighter striking defense, making opponents miss more often.

 The Pick: Mike Perry over Max Griffin.
-We're leaning Perry here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Griffin at 22% implied while our model sees 29% — a 7-point disagreement that could signal value.
+The model gives Perry a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Griffin at 22% implied while our model sees 37% — a 15-point disagreement that could signal value.

 Renan Barao